cristaldotgema/Anomaly-Project/docs/anomaly-rising-characters/Main Cast/Mikiya Sateio.md

 <details>
   <summary>Spoilers (Toggle)</summary>
   <div>
 Mikiya enjoys pleasant escapism, like nature walks and piano playing.
-Morgan doesn't have hobbies or ways to relax other than to spend time with Hauma.
+Morgan doesn't have hobbies or ways to relax other than to spend time with Hauna.
 Mikiya and Morgan hyperfocus on work so hard that it sometimes conjures a spell.
   </div>
 </details>